Twisted logarithmic complexes of positively weighted homogeneous divisors

-Note that the {\it local weighted homogeneity\1} of the associated projective hypersurface assumed in Corollary~C2{2} is not needed to show this quasi-isomorphism in the case $D$ is defined by a positively weighted homogeneous polynomial and $\dim{\rm Sing}\,D\less 1$. \sk Consider for instance the case $f\eq x^5\pl y^4z\pl x^3y^2$.
+\nin Note that the {\it local weighted homogeneity\1} of the associated projective hypersurface assumed in Corollary~C2{2} is not needed to show this quasi-isomorphism in the case $D$ is defined by a positively weighted homogeneous polynomial and $\dim{\rm Sing}\,D\less 1$. \sk Consider for instance the case $f\eq x^5\pl y^4z\pl x^3y^2$.
 Here the weighted degree 1 part of the highest Brieskorn module $(\Hc^3_{f,0})_1$ has {\it non-zero torsion,} see \cite{hil}, \cite[Ex.\,5.3]{wh}, \cite[Ex.\,5.1]{nwh}.
-The above assertion then implies the {\it non-injectivity\1} of the morphism (7{7}) for $j\eq 2$ at general points of ${\rm Sing}\,D$, so the logarithmic comparison theorem fails for a non-weighted-homogeneous curve defined by $x^5\pl y^4\pl x^3y^2\eq0$ as is shown in \cite{CMNC} although plane curves are free divisors.
+The above assertion then implies the {\it non-injectivity\1} of the morphism (7{7}) for $j\eq 2$ at general points of ${\rm Sing}\,D$, so the logarithmic comparison theorem fails for a non-weighted-homogeneous curve defined by $f|_{z=1}\eq0$ as is shown in \cite{CMNC} although plane curves are free divisors.
 (Indeed, we get a contradiction by the theory of $t$-{\it structures\1} \cite{BBD} together with Proposition~P1.4{1.4} otherwise.)
 Note that $x^3y^2$ in $f$ can be replaced by $x^4y$. \sk It seems very interesting whether the vanishing (1.7.2{1.7.2}) holds in the case $D$ is everywhere positively weighted homogeneous, although it seems quite difficult to prove it or to find a counterexample.
 Here we have also a problem of torsion of Brieskorn modules except for the ``lowest degree" part, see \cite[(4.3.6)]{DS2}. \htt{R1.7e}{}\msn {\bf Remark~1.7e.} It is proved in \cite[Ex.\,5.1]{CN0} that an example with (1.7.2{1.7.2}) unsatisfied is given by $(xz{+}\1y)(x^4{+}\1y^5{+}\1xy^4)\eq0$.
-Here we can consider the associated homogeneous polynomial $f\eq(xz{+}\1yw)(x^4w{+}\1y^5{+}\1xy^4)$, and calculate the pole order spectral sequence by using a small computer program written by C and explained in \cite{nwh}.
-We then get the non-degeneration $\nu_{2d}^{(2)}\eq1$, $\nu_{2d}^{(3)}\eq0$ if the computation is correct.
-By Proposition~P1.4{1.4} (and the proof of \cite[Cor.\,4.7]{DS2}) this would imply that (1.7.2{1.7.2}) fails for the homogeneous polynomial $f$, but not necessarily for the above polynomial in \cite{CN0}, that is, $f|_{w=1}$, since (1.7.2{1.7.2}) may fail for $f|_{z=1}$.
-(Indeed, (1.7.2{1.7.2}) for $j\less n{-}2$ holds for $f$ by an argument similar to the proof of Corollary~C1.4{1.4}, since $\dim{\rm Sing}\,D\eq2$.
-This implies that the cohomology $\D$-modules of the mapping cone of (3{3}) vanish at degree $\less{-}3$, hence (1.7.2{1.7.2}) would fail either for $f|_{w=1}$ or $f|_{z=1}$ using the theory of $t$-structure.) \sk We have a similar observation for $f\eq(xz{+}\1yw)\1g$ with $g\eq x^4w{+}\1y^5{+}\1x^ay^{5-a}$ and $a\eq2$, but not $a\gess 3$, and also for $g\eq x^5{+}\1y^5{+}\1x^2y^2w$, but not for $g\eq x^5{+}\1y^5{+}\1x^3yw$.
-These seem to depend on whether $g|_{w=1}$ is {\it weighted homogeneous\1} or not, as far as calculated. \bs\bs\htt{S2}{} \vbox{\centerline{\bf 2.
-Proof of the main theorems} \bsn In this section, we prove the main theorems applying the assertions in the previous section.} \htt{2.1}{}\msn {\bf 2.1.~Proof of Theorem~T1{1}.} The eigenvalues of the action of $L_{\xi_p}$ on the $\A_{f,p}^jf^{-1}$ are contained in $e_p^{-1}\1\Z$ by definition, where $e_p$ is as in (4{4}).
-By Proposition~P1.5{1.5}, the stalk of the twisted logarithmic complex at $p$ is then acyclic under the assumption (5{5}).
-So it is enough to show the vanishing \htt{2.1.1}{}
+Here one may consider the homogeneous polynomial $f\eq(xz{+}\1yw)(x^4w{+}\1y^5{+}\1xy^4)$ associated with it, and calculate the {\it pole order spectral sequence\1} applying a small computer program made by using C and explained in \cite{nwh}.
+One then gets the non-degeneration $\nu_{2d}^{(2)}\nes\nu_{2d}^{(3)}$ in the notation of \cite{nwh}.
+This is compatible with \cite[Ex.\,5.1]{CN0}, but cannot imply its proof immediately, since one has $\nu_{2d}^{(2)}\nes\nu_{2d}^{(3)}$ even in the case $f\eq z(x^4w{+}\1y^5{+}\1xy^4)$ (here the mapping cone of (3{3}) seems to have two-dimensional support).
+Note also that in the case $\dim{\rm Sing}\,D\eq2$, one can prove (1.7.2{1.7.2}) {\it for\1} $j\nes0,-1$ by an argument similar to the proof of Corollary~C1.4{1.4}, since (1.4.12{1.4.12}) can be extended for $\A_f^{n-2}$. \bs\bs\htt{S2}{} \vbox{\centerline{\bf 2.
+Proof of the main theorems} \bsn In this section, we prove the main theorems applying the assertions in the previous section.} \htt{2.1}{}\msn {\bf 2.1.~Proof of Theorem~T1{1}.} By Proposition~P1.5{1.5}, the stalk of the twisted logarithmic complex at $p$ is acyclic under the assumption (5{5}).
+Indeed, the eigenvalues of the action of $L_{\xi_p}$ on the $\A_{f,p}^jf^{-1}$ are contained in $e_p^{-1}\1\Z$ with $e_p$ as in (4{4}) by definition, whereas $\alt_p\notin e_p^{-1}\1\Z$ by the assumption (5{5}).
+So it remains to show the vanishing \htt{2.1.1}{}